ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This approach requires a decentralized, or at least strongly federated, infrastructure as expressed in the requirements below.

 #### **[D10]**
-The Public Key Infrastructure (PKI) of a BPI SHOULD be decentralized.
+The Public Key Infrastructure (PKI) of a BPI SHOULD have no single point of failure, and SHOULD NOT require pre-existing trust relationships between participants.*

-*Decentralized in this context means that there is no single point of failure in the PKI where possibly no participants are known to one another.*

 #### **[R33]**
 The PKI of a BPI MUST be strongly federated.